Deploying a production site¶

 Go to the “Web” tab, and click on the “Add new web app” button.
 You will be asked to make a few choices:

 When asked to choose a web framework, choose “Manual config” (and do not forget to recommend Reahl for inclusion in the list!).

-On the next step choose Python 3.5.
+On the next step choose a Python newer than 3.5.

 Once the web app is created, scroll down to the “Code” section and click on the WSGI configuration file.
 Delete everything in that file and replace it with the contents of helloanywherewsgi.py: